privatenumber/is-fs-case-sensitive/README.md

 ## ⚙️ How it Works

-The check is performed using a fast, permissionless primary method with a reliable fallback.
+The check detects case-sensitivity of the **working directory's filesystem** using a fast, I/O-free primary method with a reliable fallback.

-1.  **Primary Check:** The function checks against `process.execPath` (the path to the Node.js executable).
-It's guaranteed to exist and requires no filesystem write permissions.
-The function checks if an inverted-case version of this path also resolves.
+1.  **Primary Check:** The function checks `process.cwd()` (the current working directory path).
+It inverts the case of the path and checks if the inverted-case version resolves to an existing directory.
+This is fast, requires no write permissions, and doesn't trigger file watchers.
-2.  **Fallback Check:** If the primary check is inconclusive (e.g., the path has no letters), it safely writes and immediately deletes a temporary file in the OS temp directory to make a definitive determination.
+2.  **Fallback Check:** If the primary check is inconclusive (e.g., the path has no letters to invert or the directory doesn't exist), it safely writes and immediately deletes a temporary file.
+It tries to write in the working directory first, but falls back to the OS temp directory if the working directory isn't writable.
 3.  **Caching:** The result is **cached** after the first successful check.
 All subsequent calls to the function within the same process will return the cached result instantly, without performing another check.

+> [!IMPORTANT]
+> Since different mount points can have different case-sensitivity settings, this package checks the filesystem where your working directory resides, not where the Node.js binary or temp directory is located.

 ## 🛠️ API